Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Override change tracking mode*
   Change tracking mode (ETL mode) for the mapping.
 The drop-down list is read-only.
 By default, the **Use default** option is selected.
-The following modes are available:
+The following options are available:
   - **Use default**
     The mapping configured in the dependency of the specific entities is applied.
   - **Automatic**